cwrc/CWRC-Dialogs/README.md

 A test application is included with the code.
 This application can be reached by opening the `index.html` file.
 The test application queries the solr engine and adds entries to a list.
 The application logic is located on the `app.js` file.

 From the `app.js` file you can see that the CWRC dialogs need to be initialized for the cwrc api to work.
-You can initialize it with the `initializeWithLogin` or `initializeWithCookie` methods.
+You can initialize it with the `initializeWithLogin` or `initializeWithCookieData` methods.

 Service call urls can be customized by using the functions `setCwrcApi`, `setGeonameUrl`, and `setViafUrl`.